ratchet-stpup/CinnamonTools/BASICS.md

 The easiest (and safer) way would be using [Poedit](https://poedit.net/).
 This program can be installed from the repositories of almost all Linux distributions and also can be installed on Windows and OS X.

 **Note:** .po and .pot files are simply text files.
-They could be edited manually with a text editor, but I will only explain .po and .pot files manupulation using Poedit.
+They could be edited manually with a text editor, but I will only explain .po and .pot files manipulation using Poedit.
 Editing .po files manually could lead to errors that would render the .po file useless.
 And a .pot file should never be edited by other than the xlet's developer.

 #### Poedit usage